eaton/obby/README.md

 A consolidated suite of Typescript-friendly object manipulation tools.

 There's very little original code in Obby; its purpose is to make a number of disparate object access, manipulation, and comparison utilities consistent with each other and available in a shared package for my own projects.

-'Obby' is short for 'Object Path Utilities', which is a bit reductive but is still very short.
-Thus, it sticks.
+In particular, the third-party libraries used are preconfigured to work consistently with each other wherever possible.

 ## Installation